Underpronation: Causes, Symptoms, and Treatment

 There are three kinds of pronation:

-Normal/neutral pronation: Neutral pronation is when your foot rolls inward naturally to absorb shock and keep you balanced.
-It is normal for the foot to roll inward by around 15%.
+- Normal/neutral pronation: Neutral pronation is when your foot rolls inward naturally to absorb shock and keep you balanced.
+It is normal for the foot to roll inward, around 15%.

-Overpronation: Overpronation occurs when your foot rolls more than 15% and downward when you step.
-People who overpronate are said to have ‘flat feet’ and are at risk for injuries such as IT band syndrome.
+- Overpronation: Overpronation occurs when your foot rolls more than 15% and downward when you step.
+People who overpronate are said to have ‘flat feet’ and are at risk for injuries such as IT band syndrome and plantar fasciitis.

 What is underpronation?